DaneHarrison/Static-resume/README.md

        url = https://github.com/OGGampy/hugo-resume
 ```
 ### Making changes
-25. Convert your resume into markdown
+23. Convert your resume into markdown

-26. Copy the entire contents folder from the theme and paste into your own projects
+24. Copy the theme's content folder and paste it in your own.
+Do not forget to collapse the theme folder affterwards to prevent potential mixup

-27. Check that the themes folder is collapsed to prevent confusion between the themes files and your resumes

-28. Modify the projects config.toml, note that changes required beyond pasting the contents below will be marked by ***:
+25. Modify the projects config.toml, note that changes required beyond pasting the contents below will be marked by ***:
 ```
 title = "***your name here"
 theme = "hugo-resume"